numpy/numpy/doc/source/user/absolute_beginners.rst

 Plotting arrays with Matplotlib
 -------------------------------

-If you need to generate a plot for your values, it's very simple with Matplotlib.
+If you need to generate a plot for your values, it's very simple with `Matplotlib <https://matplotlib.org/>`_.

 For example, you may have an array like this one: